Nicholas Penev

-Nicholas Penev (Bulgarian: Николас Пенев; born 16 February 2005) is a Bulgarian footballer who plays as a forward.
+Nicholas Penev (Bulgarian: Николас Пенев; born 16 February 2005) is a Bulgarian professional footballer who plays as a forward for Lokomotiv Sofia.

 Nicholas is the son of Lyuboslav Penev, grandson of Mladen Penev and his granduncle is Dimitar Penev.

 Career

 Born in Sofia in a football family, Nicholas joined CSKA Sofia academy at early age.
 He then moved to Botev Plovdiv Academy before joining CSKA 1948 in July 2022, where his father, Lyuboslav Penev, become manager.
 He spent a short time in the second team of Septemvri Sofia, before joining Hebar in July 2023.
 He scored his debut goal on 18 August 2023, in a league match against Lokomotiv Sofia.